BA (Hons) Social Work, MRes Social Work (York), PhD (York)

 My experiences in practice and research – particularly in fields where individuals are compelled to engage with services - have led to an enduring interest in how social work practitioners negotiate the various policy mandates and pressures that are placed upon them as the mediator between individuals and society, and in particular how this impacts on the work they do, and their relationships with service users.
 Similarly, I am interested in how service users respond to and navigate the experience of compulsion.

-Mental health social work and services; social work with young people, particularly young people within the youth justice system; the operation of power and the use of coercion and compulsion; discretion and decision-making in practice; ethical frameworks for practice; qualitative research methods, particularly ethnography; critical realist approaches; the translation of policy into practice; service development in local government; history of social work and welfare more generally.
+Comparative and international social work; Mental health social work and services; social work with young people, particularly young people within the youth justice system; the operation of power and the use of coercion and compulsion; discretion and decision making in practice; ethical frameworks for practice; qualitative research methods, particularly ethnography; critical realist approaches; the translation of policy into practice; service development in local government; history of social work and welfare more generally.

 Jobling, H. (2016).
 Local policy in a global context: regimes of risk in mental health policy and practice – the case of Community Treatment Orders.
 In Evans, T. and Keating, F. (eds) Policy and Social Work Practice, London: Sage.